-In one Trollz episode, the girls see a 50s-style video about then-new technology, such as dishwashers.
+- In one Trollz episode, the girls see a 50s-style video about then-new technology, such as dishwashers.

 Ruby: This movie was old when my grandparents were young!

-Kent Pietsch's airshow comedy act is an example of aeronautical stylistic suck.
+- Kent Pietsch's airshow comedy act is an example of aeronautical stylistic suck.
 He throws his 1942 Interstate Cadet aircraft around the sky in ways that would make any pilot cringe, creating the illusion that a terrible pilot is clowning around at the controls.
 His aircraft loses vital parts like ailerons in flight.
 He even drags the wingtip against the ground at one point.

-Instagram and Hipstamatic are iOS apps that apply filters to the pictures they shoot to replicate wonky optics, aged film, and other characteristics of old film cameras to produce pictures that look like old Polaroids and the like; they in turn were inspired by the current popularity of Retraux cameras, particularly cheap film cameras like Russia's Lomo or China's Holga, whose notoriously crappy build quality and quirky optics create uniquely random effects in the finished pictures.
-On top of that, many camera companies (particularly Canon and Sony) have included "toy camera" modes that attempt to duplicate the same effects to complete with the phone apps.
+- Instagram and Hipstamatic are iOS apps that apply filters to the pictures they shoot to replicate wonky optics, aged film, and other characteristics of old film cameras to produce pictures that look like old Polaroids and the like; they in turn were inspired by the current popularity of Retraux cameras, particularly cheap film cameras like Russia's Lomo or China's Holga, whose notoriously crappy build quality and quirky optics create uniquely random effects in the finished pictures.
+On top of that, many camera companies (particularly Canon and Sony) have included "toy camera" modes that attempt to duplicate the same effects to compete with the phone apps.
 (Ironically, the starting picture quality of most digital cameras on the market since about 2009 means that it's actually nearly impossible to get the photos to look bad enough in camera.
 For truly godawful quality out of a cheap digital camera, you need Photoshop.)

-The card game "We Didn't Playtest This At All".
+- The card game "We Didn't Playtest This At All".
 Lots of instant win and instant lose cards, all played for laughs.